-Under New Jersey law, any property is eligible to a farmland property-tax assessment if 5 or more acres to crops, forestry, livestock and the like.
+Under New Jersey law, any property is eligible for a preferential farmland tax assessment if 5 or more acres is devoted to production of crops, forestry, livestock and the like.
 Eligible properties must also achieve production of farm / forest crops equating to $500 – $1000 per year for that first five acres: Additional income per-acre beyond the

 1st five is needed as well.
-In the case of wooded or substantially-wooded farms, a qualified Woodland Management Plan must be approved by NJDEP at the commencement of forest management.
+In the case of wooded or substantially-wooded farms, a specific Woodland Management Plan or Forest Stewardship Plan must be submitted to your local tax assessor and the NJDEP Forest Service at the commencement of the forest management.

-Annually, an Application for Farmland Assessment must be filed by August 1st of the pre-tax year.
-The land must have been in active horticultural or agricultural use for two years prior to being considered for farmland assessment rates your municpal tax assessor can give you more specifically.
+Annually, an Application for Farmland Assessment must be filed by August 1st of the pre-tax calendar year.
+The land must have been in active horticultural or agricultural use for two years prior to being considered for farmland assessment rates

 NJ Assessors Guide, May, 2014

 Practices Under Farmland Assessment, NJ Div.
 Taxation, 2014